 Activities in online learning from a teacher's perspective include integrating ICT in online teaching and assessment.
 Adaptive and optimistic nature in achieving learning objectives in each specific situation is needed to build the competence of educators (König et al., 2020).
-In addition to each teacher's internal factors, the agency's role is also very influential.
-Digital literacy is the main prerequisite for educators to teach in online classes, so the need for ICT training organized by institutions instructionally becomes an inevitability (Osman.
-2020).
-Based on the results of interviews with institutions participants. most support the implementation of online learning.
+In this case, in addition to each teacher's internal factors, the agency's role is also very influential.
+Digital literacy is the main prerequisite for educators to teach in online classes, so the need for ICT training organized by institutions instructionally becomes an inevitability (Osman, 2020).
+Based on the results of interviews with participants, most institutions support the implementation of online learning.
 Among the practices is to provide quota assistance for teachers and students and always inform the development of online learning, as presented in the following interviews.

-Teachers are prepared for online learning with Google Suite for Education training.
-This is an efficient implementation as things become more integrated. -WN
+"Teachers are prepared for online learning with Google Suite for Education training.
+This is an efficient implementation as things become more integrated." -WN

-The school appreciates students and teachers in the form of internet quota assistance of Rp100,000/month. -FS
+"The school gives appreciation to students and teachers in the form of internet quota assistance of Rp100,000/month." -FS

-The agency's support is very satisfactory.
-We, teachers, are supported by internet quotas and given the flexibility to move in the curriculum so that learning can be flexible. -NH
+"The agency's support is very satisfactory.
+We, teachers, are supported by internet quotas and given the flexibility to move in the curriculum so that learning can be flexible." -NH

-After nearly a year of online learning, the perception of online education is undeniably established.
+After nearly a year of online learning, the perception of online learning is undeniably established.
 Various points of view can then be used to evaluate future implementation.
-As a result, this study delves deeper into teachers' propensity to conduct online learning following the pandemic.
+As a result, this study delves deeper into teachers' proclivity to conduct online learning following the pandemic.